Gene activity fully predicts transcriptional bursting dynamics

 Eukaryotic transcriptional regulation is an inherently dynamic and stochastic process, orchestrated by a series of molecular events governing productive transcription initiation by individual RNA polymerases (Pol II complexes) \cite{Lelli2012,Cramer2019}.
 This process culminates in nascent RNA synthesis, which in turn shapes protein production, and thus dictates cellular identity and behavior in both space and time.
 Consequently, revealing the fundamental principles underpinning transcriptional dynamics is paramount for understanding and predicting cellular phenotypes.

-Research across diverse biological systems, from yeast to mammalian cells, has revealed that transcription occurs in bursts.
-These bursts entail the release of multiple Pol II complexes during an active phase, often referred to as the ``ON'' period, followed by a quiescent ``OFF'' period \cite{Raj2006,Chubb:2006kz,Zenklusen2008,Suter2011,Bothma2014,Tantale2016,Wan2021}.
-However, critical questions remain unanswered: how does the regulation of bursting kinetics shape mRNA production and transcriptional dynamics across developmental time and cell types?
+Research on various biological systems, from yeast to mammalian cells, revealed that transcription occurs in bursts.
+These bursts involve the release of multiple Pol II complexes during an active phase, known as the ``ON'' period, followed by a quiescent ``OFF'' period \cite{Raj2006,Chubb:2006kz,Zenklusen2008,Suter2011,Bothma2014,Tantale2016,Wan2021}.
+However, several critical questions remain unanswered: How does the regulation of bursting kinetics determine mRNA production and transcriptional dynamics across developmental time and cell types?
 Is the transcription rate primarily regulated by adjusting the durations of the ON or OFF periods, the initiation rate (i.e., the rate of Pol II release during active phases), or a combination of these parameters?
-Furthermore, do different genes employ distinct bursting strategies?
+What is the spectrum of parameters utilized by tightly regulated genes, such as developmental genes?
+Do different genes employ distinct bursting strategies?
 Do these strategies vary in temporal and spatial (tissue-specific) transcriptional control, and how do they depend on the regulatory factors at play?

 One hypothesis that has emerged from previous work suggests that different regulatory factors, including transcription factor (TF) binding, \emph{cis}-regulatory elements, nucleosome occupancy, histone modification, Pol II pausing, and enhancer--promoter interactions, may influence distinct aspects of bursting dynamics \cite{Senecal:2014dz,Bartman2016,Li:2018ha,Nicolas:2018if,Donovan2019,FaloSanjuan:2019bp,Hoppe2020,Tantale:2021,Bass:2021,Brouwer2023}.
 For instance, it has been proposed that enhancers primarily impact burst frequency, while promoters primarily affect burst size \cite{Fukaya2016, Pimmett2021,Larsson2019}.
 However, integrating diverse observations into a unified and quantitatively predictive understanding of transcriptional control through bursting dynamics has proven to be challenging.